-While global bottom trawl fisheries have potential for significant increased harvest potential, increases in seafood from these resources will present a tradeoff between accepting additional seafloor impacts across most LMEs, or alternatively, shifting this foregone harvest to land-based food systems to meet future protein demands.
+While global bottom trawl fisheries have potential for higher harvests, under current fishing practices, increases in seafood from these resources will present a tradeoff between accepting additional seafloor impacts across most LMEs, or alternatively, shifting this foregone harvest to land-based food systems to meet future protein demands.
 For example, to supply the 1 million Mg of additional protein harvested if MSY were achieved with beef-sourced protein would require an additional 2.4 million km2 of land devoted to pasture and agricultural land for feed; pork and poultry would require 90,000 km2 of additional agricultural land for feed.
 However, it may be possible to avoid this impasse through innovations that allow trawl harvest to increase without incurring additional effects to the seafloor.
 Two approaches show promise in this regard.

 First, opportunities exist to modify fishing gears to reduce seafloor contact, while still maintaining catch performance.
-For example, a simple gear modification of attaching small spherical lifting ‘bobbins’ to the footrope of a bottom trawl has been demonstrated to reduce seafloor contact by up to 95% without significant effect on the catch efficiency of targeted groundfish10 (Fig. 3, A).
-In other examples, novel trawl door designs have been used to dramatically reduce bottom contact of trawl gear components25 (Fig. 3, B), and newly developed pulse trawls utilize electrical pulses to stimulate groundfish or shrimp into moving upwards for capture off the seafloor26 (Fig. 3, C).
+For example, a simple gear modification of attaching small spherical lifting ‘bobbins’ to the footrope of a bottom trawl has been demonstrated to reduce seafloor contact by up to 95% without significant effect on the catch efficiency of targeted groundfish in large North Pacific fisheries10 (Fig. 3, A).
+In other examples, novel trawl door designs have been used to dramatically reduce bottom contact of trawl gear components25 (Fig. 3, B), and newly developed pulse trawls utilize electrical pulses to stimulate groundfish or shrimp into moving upwards for capture above the seafloor26 (Fig. 3, C).
 Second, policies or technologies that increase catch efficiency such that less effort is expended per unit harvest can reduce seafloor impact in attaining prescribed catches.
-By aligning economic incentives with long term sustainable fishing practices, dedicated access privileges based fisheries management helps avoid wasteful fishing practices and reduce the fishing effort needed to achieve a given catch27.
+By aligning economic incentives with long term sustainable fishing practices, dedicated access privileges-based fisheries management helps avoid wasteful fishing practices and reduces the fishing effort needed to achieve a given catch27.
 For instance, upon transitioning to individual harvest quota-based management, total days at sea for Nova Scotia offshore scallop decreased by 15 – 20%28.
-On the other hand, management approaches that reduce the efficiency of trawl fishing - such as marine protected areas located in productive fishing grounds29- will increase the area of seafloor impacted per unit of fish harvested.
+On the other hand, management approaches that reduce the efficiency of fishing - such as marine protected areas located in productive fishing grounds29- have the potential to inadvertently increase effort to achieve target catches, resulting in an increase in the area of seafloor impacted per unit of fish harvested.

 Through innovative approaches to modify fishing gear or increase catch efficiency, it may be possible to significantly reduce the seafloor impact of bottom-tendered fisheries at seascape scales.
-Using our global dynamic impact and recovery model and aggregating across LMEs, we find that MSY harvest levels from bottom trawl fisheries could be achieved with no net increase in aggregate seafloor impact if trawl fleets were to employ gears with 30% less contact, increase CPUE increase by 33%, or combine both efforts in lesser extents (Figure 3, D).
+Using our global dynamic impact and recovery model and aggregating across LMEs, we find that MSY harvest levels from bottom fisheries could be achieved with no net increase in aggregate seafloor impact if fleets were to employ gears with 30% less contact, increase CPUE by 33%, or combine both efforts in lesser extents (Figure 3, D).
 Regardless of future catch targets, innovations to reduce seafloor contact would be beneficial for reducing ocean ecosystem impacts from fishing under current harvest levels.
-For example, we estimate that fishing gear modifications that lead to a relatively small 10% reduction in bottom contact would lead to a global reduction of 136,000 km2 of seafloor disturbance, whereas a 50% reduction in contact—within the limits of existing successful gear modification experiments—would spare 782,000 km2 of seafloor disturbance across ocean shelfs.
+For example, we estimate that fishing gear modifications that lead to a relatively small 10% reduction in bottom contact would lead to a global reduction of 136,000 km2 of seafloor disturbance, whereas a 50% reduction in contact—within the limits of existing successful gear modification experiments—would spare 782,000 km2 of seafloor disturbance across the world's continental shelves.